Henrymachiyu/FIPO/README.md

 **Qwen Pilot, Alibaba Group | Published on March 20, 2026**

-FIPO is a value-free RL recipe for eliciting deeper reasoning from a clean base model.
-The central idea is simple: GRPO-style training works, but its token credit assignment is too coarse.
-FIPO densifies that signal with a discounted Future-KL term that reflects how the rest of the trajectory evolves after each token.
-Empirically, we find that this granular reinforcement allows the model to break through the length stagnation observed in standard baselines.
-Evaluated on Qwen2.5-32B-Base, FIPO extends the average chain-of-thought length from 4,000 to over 10,000 tokens, driving AIME 2024 Pass@1 accuracy from 50.0% to a peak of 58.0%.
+FIPO is a **value-free RL recipe** for eliciting deeper reasoning from a clean base model.
+The central idea is simple: **GRPO-style training works, but its token credit assignment is too coarse**.
+FIPO densifies that signal with a **discounted Future-KL term** that reflects how the rest of the trajectory evolves after each token.
+Empirically, we find that this granular reinforcement allows the model to **break through the length stagnation** observed in standard baselines.
+Evaluated on **Qwen2.5-32B-Base**, FIPO extends the average chain-of-thought length from **4,000 to over 10,000 tokens**, driving **AIME 2024 Pass@1** accuracy from **50.0% to a peak of 58.0%**.

 ## Overview